discordjslib/discordjslib/Documentation/Classes/User.md

 Methods:

-Note: If guild id is not passed the function will be performed on all guilds the bot shares with the user
+Warning: If guild id is not passed the function will be performed on all guilds the bot shares with the user

 `.dm([message - string])` direct messages a user - returns a user object [Object](https://javascript.info/object)